Percent to Goal Calculator: Track Progress Toward Targets

 Track average rate or moving average.
 Weight loss fluctuates daily; use weekly averages.
 Stock portfolio values change; focus on longer-term trend lines.

-Should I adjust my goal if I'm ahead or behind?
+Should I adjust my goal if I am ahead or behind?

 Personal choice.
 If consistently exceeding, consider raising the goal.
 If consistently behind, assess if goal was unrealistic or if strategy needs adjustment.
-Don't give up prematurely.
+Avoid giving up prematurely.

 How do I calculate the rate needed to reach my goal?